eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-06-pid-rulebook.md

     -   Section 2.2.2 describes how Member States can specify national attributes by defining a domestic PID namespace.

--   Section 2.3 specified the SD-JWT VC Type to be used for PID attestations in SD-JWT VC format.
+-   Section 2.3 specifies the SD-JWT VC Type to be used for PID attestations in SD-JWT VC format.

 -   Section 2.4 specifies the set of data elements covering the PID